clydebarrow/esphome-docs-hugo/content/components/binary_sensor/ble_presence.md

 Alternatively you can:

 -  Create a BLE beacon, set a unique 16 bit, 32 bit or 128 bit Service UUID and track your device based on that.
-Make sure you don't pick a [GATT Service UUID   ](https://www.bluetooth.com/specifications/gatt/services/), otherwise generic services might give you incorrect tracking results.
+Make sure you don't pick a [GATT Service UUID](https://www.bluetooth.com/specifications/gatt/services/), otherwise generic services might give you incorrect tracking results.

 -  Create an iBeacon and track it based on its iBeacon UUID.
 You can also optionally specify